-- 11. If the amount of foreign program financing and the cumulative net foreign inflows into the Treasury Bill or Treasury Bond market-as set out in Table 4-is higher/lower in U.S. dollar terms than assumed under the program, the floor on NIR will be adjusted upward/downward by the cumulative differences on the test date. - 12.
+- 11. If the cumulative net foreign inflows into the Treasury Bill or Treasury Bond market-as set out in Table 4-is higher/lower in U.S. dollar terms than assumed under the program, the floor on NIR will be adjusted upward/downward by the cumulative differences on the test date. - 12.
 If the amount of commercial borrowing (including Eurobonds and syndicated loans)-as set out in Table 4-is higher/lower in U.S. dollar terms than assumed under the program, the floor on NIR will be adjusted upward/downward by the cumulative difference on the test date. - 13.
 If the amount of official external debt service by the central government in U.S. dollar terms (including debt service on syndicated loans)-as defined in Table 4-is higher/lower than assumed under the program, the floor on the NIR will be adjusted downward/upward by the cumulative difference in official external debt service payments.

 - 14. An adjustor to the NIR target of the CBSL will be implemented to reflect changes in the CBSL's net position under foreign exchange forwards and swaps.
-Specifically, the NIR target of the CBSL will be adjusted downward/upward by the amount of the increase/decrease in the outstanding value (i.e., receivables) on swaps and forwards compared to those defined in Table 4.
-The CBSL's outstanding value (i.e., receivables) on swaps and forwards was \$245 million at end-December 2009 and \$248.5 at end-August 2010.
-The NIR target of the CBSL will be adjusted downward by the amount of the increase in the outstanding value (i.e., receivables) on swaps and forwards up to a maximum \$600 million. - 15.
+Specifically, the NIR target of the CBSL will be adjusted downward by the outstanding value (i.e., receivables) on swaps and forwards.
+The CBSL's outstanding value (i.e., receivables) on swaps and forwards was \$97 million at end-December 2010.
+The NIR target of the CBSL will be adjusted downward by the outstanding value (i.e., receivables) on swaps and forwards up to a maximum \$600 million. - 15.
 The floor on NIR will be adjusted upward for any increase in Sri Lanka's allocation of Special Drawing Rights (SDR) from the IMF.
 Sri Lanka's SDR allocation at the time of approval of this arrangement amounted to SDR 70.868 million.